hisaac/hisaac.net/pages/about.md

 I grew up in a tiny town in North Dakota, and now reside in [Minneapolis, MN](https://en.wikipedia.org/wiki/Minneapolis), where I do software development for a living.

 In my free time, I [listen to as much music as possible](https://www.last.fm/user/hisaac), [tinker with code](https://github.com/hisaac), read science fiction books, and spend time with my wife and son.
-You can see more of what I'm doing here at my [/now](/now) page.

 ### Work

-I currently work as a mobile devops engineer for [Bitrise](https://bitrise.io).
+I currently work as a Senior Mobile Infrastructure Engineer at [Tandem Diabetes Care](https://www.tandemdiabetes.com), and insulin pump manufacturer.

 I've spent most of my professional life working with technology.
 Before software development, I was an IT support technician and manager, software quality assurance technician, audio producer, and audio engineer.